 SECTION 2.
 CHECKS, DRAFTS, AND OTHER ORDERS OF PAYMENT

-All checks, drafts, or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Society shall be signed by the Executive Director or the Treasurer or by the Regional President or Treasurer for regional accounts.
+All checks, drafts, or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of The Society shall be signed by the office director, President, or the Treasurer.

 SECTION 3.
 DEPOSITS

-All funds of the Society shall be deposited from time to time to the credit of the Society in such banks, trust companies or other depositories as the Executive Director may select.
+All funds of The Society shall be deposited from time to time to the credit of The Society in such banks, trust companies or other depositories as the office director, President, or the Treasurer may select.

 SECTION 4.
 GIFTS

 The Society shall keep accurate and complete minutes of the proceedings of the Board of Directors, business meetings, and special meetings, and semiannual reports from committees having any of the authority of the Board of Directors, including financial records.
 The Society shall keep at its operating office the names and addresses of the members entitled to vote.
-Any member by his or her agent or attorney may inspect all books and records of the Society for any proper purpose at any reasonable time.
+Any member by an agent or attorney may inspect all books and records of The Society for any proper purpose at any reasonable time.

 SECTION 1.
 ANNUAL DUES